-6 Participants: All Contracting Parties Observers: All observer states and qualified organisations active in this field.
+7 Participants: All Contracting Parties Observers: All observer states and qualified organisations active in this field.

-4. Sectoral policies and biodiversity conservation 4.1 Charter on gathering of mushrooms and other wild biodiversity (in cooperation with IUCN).
-BO VC 5,000 5.
-Monitoring of sites at risk 5.1 On-the-spot visits BO VC 0.2 On-the-spot visits, by independent experts designated by the Secretary General to examine threatened habitats and travel and subsistence expenses incurred by such experts to inform the Standing Committee or its groups of experts.
-It includes appraisals of the European Diploma.
-14,000 10,000 5.2 Sites at risk as a result of an emergency Fixed appropriation to cover expenses for reports, travelling of experts or Secretariat to areas under a particular environmental stress as a result of natural catastrophes or accidents caused by man.
-It includes assistance to areas under political or military conflict.
-It may cover training of specialists, aid to establish environmental monitoring.
-This chapter will only be used under instruction of the Bureau and will be paid for both from the Council of Europe or by voluntary contributions. p.m.
-6. Training, Awareness and visibility Capacity Building.
-Implementation of article 3 of the Convention.
-Funds for the conception, the translation, the photocomposition and publication of technical documents, publications, monitoring reports, posters, brochures, etc. It includes publication on Internet, dissemination of publications (article 3.3) and regular and update of a Website 12,200 8,000 7.
-Operational expenditure of the Standing Committee's Secretariat D.O.
-T.C 7.1 Strategic development and implementation of the Convention after CBD/COP 10: the European targets for 2020 BO p.m.
-7.2 Chair's expenses Fixed appropriation to cover travel and/or subsistence expenses incurred by the Chairman or delegate T-PVS after consultation with the Secretary General.
+7. Operational expenditure of the Standing Committee's Secretariat BO VC 7.1 Strategic development and implementation of the Convention: implementation of CBD CoP 11 decisions p.m.
+7.2 Chair's expenses Fixed appropriation to cover travel and/or subsistence expenses incurred by the Chairman or delegates T-PVS after consultation with the Secretary General.
 Expenses of the Chair to attend the meetings of the Standing Committee.
-3,000 3,000 7.3 Delegates of African states and some delegates of Central and Eastern Europe Travel and subsistence expenses incurred by the delegates of African states to attend the Standing Committee meeting or other meetings organised under its responsibility 4,000 3,000 Travel and subsistence expenses incurred by some delegates from Contracting Parties of Central and Eastern Europe (on a temporary basis and after decision of the Bureau) to attend the Standing Committee meeting.
-8,200 5,000 7.4 Travel of experts and Secretariat Travel and subsistence expenses incurred by experts to attend meetings of special relevance under instruction from the Committee of the Chair, and Secretariat official journeys.
-16,100 8,900
+3,000 3,000 7.3 Delegates of African states and some delegates of Central and Eastern Europe Travel and subsistence expenses incurred by the delegates of African states to attend the Standing Committee meeting or other meetings organised under its responsibility.
+3,000 3,000 Travel and subsistence expenses incurred by some delegates from Contracting Parties with economies in transition (on a temporary basis and after decision of the Bureau) to attend the Standing Committee meeting.
+7,000 8,000 7.4 Travel of experts and Secretariat Travel and subsistence expenses incurred by experts to attend meetings of special relevance under instruction from the Committee of the Chair, and Secretariat official journeys.
+15,000 8,900 7.5 Meetings of the Bureau Travel and subsistence expenses incurred by the members of the Bureau to attend the Bureau meetings.
+8 April, 16 September 6,800 3,200 7.6 Permanent staff (provided by the CoE) Administrator, Administrative Assistant High level management costs 172,800 26,600 7.7 Temporary staff and administrative costs for temporary staff 107,000 7.8 Translation, interpretation, overheads (printing of documents and daily running of the office) 81,500 TOTAL 402,400 313,100 OVERALL TOTAL 715,500

-BO VC

-7.5 Meetings of the Bureau

-Travel and subsistence expenses incurred by the members of the Bureau to attend the Bureau meetings (tentative dates: 23-24 April, including a meeting of the Advisory Select Group of Experts on the Finance of the Convention; 17 September) 6,800 3,768

-Secretariat: Staff and office costs

-7.6 Permanent staff (provided by the CoE): Administrator, Principal Administrative Assistant (until March 2012), Administrative Assistant 188,500

-High level management costs 36,900

-7.7 Temporary staff 141,33

-7.8 Office costs for temporary staff 36,000

-7.9 Translation, interpretation, overheads (printing of documents and daily running of the office) 81,200

-TOTAL 427,300 359,00

-10111 127,800 0

-OVERALL 786,30

-TOTAL 0